-The resident shall effectively respond to medication- and practice-related questions, and shall educate others.
+The resident shall effectively respond to medication- and practice-related questions and shall educate others.

 - 1. The resident shall respond effectively and in a timely manner to medication- and practice-related questions received from others, by: - a) accurately interpreting medication- and practice-related questions; - b) conducting a systematic literature search; - c) critically appraising the literature; - d) formulating a response; - e) communicating, verbally and in writing, responses to questions. - 2.
-The resident shall provide effective education to a variety of audiences (e.g., students, other pharmacy residents, healthcare professionals [including students of those professions], the public, and other stakeholders) and in a variety of instructional settings (e.g., seminars, lectures, case presentations). - a) The resident shall create an effective training/teaching plan that enables successful delivery of instruction to and completion of learning goals by the learner, within the specified timeframe, by: - defining learning goals and objectives; - selecting the instructional format and instructional media; - communicating effectively with a variety of audiences; - when appropriate, creating and carrying out an assessment plan that aligns with the learning goals. - b) The resident shall promote a safe learning environment for the learner. - c) The resident shall ensure that patient safety is maintained when learners are involved in patient care. - 3.
-The resident shall demonstrate skill in the four roles used in practice-based teaching: - a) direct instruction; - b) modelling; - c) coaching; - d) facilitation. - 4.
-The resident shall demonstrate scholarly writing skills in all written work, including but not limited to the written report of the project.
+The resident shall provide effective education to a variety of audiences (e.g., patients, students, other pharmacy residents, healthcare professionals [including students of those professions], the public, and other stakeholders) and in a variety of instructional settings (e.g., seminars, lectures, case presentations, patient interactions). - a) The resident shall create an effective training/teaching plan that enables successful delivery of instruction to and completion of learning goals by the learner, within the specified timeframe, by: - defining learning goals and objectives; - selecting the instructional format and instructional media; - communicating effectively with a variety of audiences; - when appropriate, creating and carrying out an assessment plan that aligns with the learning goals. - b) The resident shall promote a safe learning environment for the learner. - c) The resident shall ensure that patient safety is maintained when learners are involved in patient care. - 3.
+The resident shall demonstrate skill in all four roles used in practice-based teaching in a variety of settings.
+At least one of b. c or d shall be demonstrated in a patient-care setting: - a) Direct instruction when learners need background or foundational content - b) Modelling, including "thinking out loud," so learners can "observe" critical thinking skills - c) Coaching including effective use of verbal guidance, feedback, and guestioning, as needed - d) Facilitating+ a learning experience by allowing learner independence.
+This can involve indirect monitoring of performance. - \Facilitating includes recognizing when a learner is ready to perform a particular task(s) and/or skill(s) independently.